Topics

 - Amount: The amount of discharge can vary among individuals and throughout different stages of your menstrual cycle.
 Heavier discharge may occur during pregnancy, sexual activity, or when using birth control.

-It is essential to distinguish between normal vaginal discharge and vaginal discharge that is accompanied by the following signs and symptoms.
+It is essential to distinguish between normal vaginal discharge and abnormal vaginal discharge.
+The common symptoms of vaginal infections include:

 - Unpleasant odour